 We have also put together a list of the latest cybersecurity trends.

-Several regions around the world have already started to implement smart grid technology to enhance their EV charging infrastructure.
+Several regions around the world have started implementing smart grid technology to enhance their EV charging infrastructure, ensuring efficient energy use.
 For instance:

 Looking ahead, smart grids are poised to play an even greater role in shaping the future of EV charging infrastructure.
 Emerging technologies like wireless EV charging, vehicle-to-grid systems, and AI-driven energy management will further enhance the capabilities of smart grids, making them indispensable in achieving global sustainability goals.